Write for us! Tell us about your favourite places in Spain...or in Europe!

 Madrid, the capital city of Spain is situated more or less in the centre of Spain.
-It is very cold in the winter and very hot in the summer due to its distance from the sea.
-Spring and autumn are the perfect times to visit Madrid to avoid these extremes of temperature.
+With very cold winters and very hot summers, spring and autumn are the perfect times to visit.

 Spain's biggest city (third biggest in Europe after London and Berlin) is a bustling, happening city with fantastic nightlife, loads of good bars and restaurants and excellent shopping.